numpy/numpy/INSTALL.rst

 Building with optimized BLAS support
 ====================================

-Configuring which BLAS/LAPACK is used if you have multiple libraries installed, or you have only one installed but in a non-standard location, is done via a ``site.cfg`` file.
-See the ``site.cfg.example`` shipped with NumPy for more details.
+Configuring which BLAS/LAPACK is used if you have multiple libraries installed is done via a ``--config-settings`` CLI flag - if not given, the default choice is OpenBLAS.
+If your installed library is in a non-standard location, selecting that location is done via a pkg-config ``.pc`` file.
+See http://scipy.github.io/devdocs/building/blas_lapack.html for more details.

 Windows
 -------